Eburon-AI/Eburon-Offline/README.md

    - Web UI at **http://localhost:3000**
    - Ollama API at **http://localhost:11434**

 > Need to rebuild?
-Stop the container with `docker stop eburonapp-ui` and remove it with `docker rm eburonapp-ui` before re-running the deploy command.
+Stop the container with `docker stop eburon-offline` and remove it with `docker rm eburon-offline` before re-running the deploy command.

 ## 🛠 Environment Defaults